afafbioinfo/IPANEMAP/README.md

 IPANEMAP typically produces many messages during execution, to keep the user informed of its progress.
 However, only the final (Pareto) structural models are output to the standard output, meaning that, after running

-      python2.7 IPANEMAP.py > finaloutput.fa
+      python2.7 IPANEMAP.py > output.dat

-the `finaloutput.fa` file will only consist of the final models.
+the `output.dat` file will only consist of the final models.

-Example: For an input sequence `GGGAAACCCAAAGGGAAACCC`, running the above command will lead to the production of
+Example: For an input sequence `GGGAAACCCAAAGGGAAACCC`, and probing profile assigning high accessibilities to `A`s, running the above command will lead to the production of a file `output.dat`, having content

+    Structure   dG      #SupportingConditions   BoltzmannProbability
+    (((...)))...(((...)))        -4.3   1       0.5735037115553154

+where each line consists of a secondary structure model, its thermodynamic stability, its number of supporting conditions, and its cumulated Boltzmann probability across conditions.
+Here the single probing condition implies a single model, but multiple structures may be produced in a multi-probing setting.

 ## Configuration
 Most configuration options are set by modifying the content of the `IPANEMAP.cfg` file.